lse-st445/lse-st445.github.io/index.md

 A core objective of this course is to provide students with a well-rounded sense of "data science literacy", meaning you will become familiar with the core structures, terms, protocols, and software that forms the core material of data science and applied computing.
 This is a broad category, covering abstract concepts such as database normal forms and complex data structures, but also covers a range of simple tools and formats such as markup languages, web publishing, and working with APIs (application programming interfaces).
 In the second half of the course, we will focus on communicating results visually through turning data into plots and other visualizations.

 On the theory side, introduce principles and applications of the electronic storage, structuring, manipulation, transformation, extraction, and dissemination of data.
 This includes data types, database design, data base implementation, and data analysis through structured queries.
 Through joining operations, we will also cover the challenges of data linkage and how to combine datasets from different sources.
 We begin by discussing concepts in fundamental data types, and how data is stored and recorded electronically.
 We will cover database design, especially relational databases, using substantive examples across a variety of fields.
-Students are introduced to SQL through MySQL, and programming assignments in this unit of the course will be designed to insure that students learn to create, populate and query an SQL database.
+Students are introduced to SQL through SQLite, and programming assignments in this unit of the course will be designed to insure that students learn to create, populate and query an SQL database.
 We will briefly compare relational databases to other formats of database manager, the "NoSQL" types such as MongoDB, including the JSON data format.
 Students will be encouraged to work with data relevant to their own interests as they learn to create, populate and query data.

-On the practical side, we will cover a variety of tools with which every data scientist should be familiar, including revision control tools, web publishing formats, tools and commands for reshaping and recasting data, how to work with different data formats, how to merge and link data, and how to publish a website.
+On the practical side, we will cover a variety of tools with which every data scientist should be familiar, including revision control, web publishing formats, tools and commands for reshaping and recasting data, how to work with different data formats, how to merge and link data, and how to publish a website.

 In the data visualisation part of the course, we will cover a variety of principles, tools, and methods for visualizing data.